Emergency Loans – Cash For Unexpected Bills

 If you have bad credit, it doesn’t necessarily mean that you won’t be able to get a loan when you need one.
 We work with a panel of UK lenders, many of whom deal with bad credit lending on a regular basis.
 What’s important is whether the loan that you have applied for is realistically affordable given your current situation.

-To this end, our site hosts a quick affordability assessment, which will help you to decide whether a loan is a right move for you.
+To this end, our site hosts a quick affordability assessment, which will help you to decide whether a loan is the right move for you.
 If you can afford to repay what you owe each month and won’t be leaving yourself without some money left over, you may well qualify for a loan even with bad credit.

 How long do I have to pay the money back?

 How long you have to repay will depend on the amount you have borrowed, with the lenders on the Little Loans panel allowing you to apply for between £100 and £10,000 with repayment terms ranging between 3 and 60 months.